j-u-p-iter/regexp-parser/STATEMENTS_GRAMMAR.md

 are all expression statements.

+An expression followed by a semicolon (;) promotes the expression to statement-hood.
+This is called (imaginatively enough), an expression statement.

 Expression statements do all of the real work in a program.
 Whenever you need to compute new values for variables, you'll typically use expression statements (and they'll typically contain assignment operators).
 Whenever you want your program to do something visible, in the real world, you'll typically call a function (as part of an expression statement).

 Expressions and expression statements can be arbitrarily complicated.
 They don't have to consist of exactly one simple function call, or of one simple assignment to a variable.
 For one thing, many functions return values, and the values they return can then be used by other parts of the expression.